marks-kram/JavaUno-Online-Frontend/README.md

 Following settings have to be made in config.js
 * apiBase: the base url for the backend api ()
 * vueDevToolsEnabled: set the value to true, to use vue devtools in browser, not recommended is production
-* backendCountdownLength: The length of countdown between the turns, before the next player has its turn.
-  unit: milliseconds
 * error messages from backend for no such game and no such player (used to handle out dated cookies)
     * noSuchGameMessage: error message for no such game
     * noSuchPlayerMessage: error message for no such player